SFDO-Tooling/CumulusCI/docs/robot.rst

 For example, one of the most common uses of this inner ``options`` section is to use the robot command line option ``--outputdir`` to specify where robot should write its report and log files.
-To configure this command line option for the task, you must remove the leading dashes from the option name and then place that option and value in a nested ``option`` section.
+To configure this option for the task, you must remove the leading dashes from the option name and then place that option and value in a nested ``option`` section.